-Argentina held national elections on Sunday, October 23, 2011.
+Argentina, which held national elections on Sunday, October 25, 2015, returned to the polls for a presidential runoff election on Sunday, November 22, 2015.
 An overview of the Argentinian electoral system is presented here.

 The election statistics presented in this space come from reports and data files issued by the National Electoral Chamber and the National Electoral Directorate of Argentina's Ministry of the Interior.